Justin Gimelstob: College and pro careers

-In January 1995, Gimelstob enrolled at UCLA, which had offered him a scholarship.
-There, he completed his first semester with a 4.0 GPA.
-He was an All American is his freshman year.
+In January 1995, Gimelstob enrolled at UCLA after first recruiting him as a 12 year old, and eliciting legendary UCLA basketball coach John Wooden during his recruitment process, Gimelstob accepted a scholarship to attend UCLA after graduating high school a year early.
+There, he completed his first semester with a 4.0 GPA and throughout his two years maintained the highest GPA of any student athlete.
+He was an Academic All American is his freshman year.
+In Gimelstob's sophomore season he was ranked #1 in singles and doubles, while leading UCLA to the #1 team ranking throughout the season until losing a heartbreaking final to Stanford after defeating them three times during the season.
+Gimelstob went on to partner Srdan Muskatirovic to win the 1996 NCAA Doubles Championship.

 In September 1995, when he defeated David Prinosil in the first round of the U.S. Open it was stated in Sports Illustrated. that Gimelstob was ranked # 1,154 at the time, and Prinosil #85.

-Gimelstob turned pro in 1996, after finishing his education at UCLA.
+Gimelstob turned pro in 1996.
 At Wimbledon in June 1997 he upset world # 12 Gustavo Kuerten, 6–3, 6–4, 4–6, 1–6, 6–4.
-In July 1997, he defeated world # 32 Andre Agassi at the ATP event in Los Angeles, 7–5, 6–2, played on the campus of UCLA.
+In July 1997, he defeated world # 32 Andre Agassi at the ATP event in Los Angeles, 7–5, 6–2.
 Later that month, he defeated world # 16 Petr Korda 6–4, 6–4 in Montreal.
 Gimelstob then reached the 3rd round at the 1997 US Open.

 Gimelstob subsequently established himself chiefly as a doubles specialist, winning 12 titles.
 In 11 appearances at the US Open, he partnered 11 different players.

 He won the 1998 Australian Open and French Open mixed doubles titles, with Venus Williams as his partner.
 In June 1998 at Wimbledon he beat world No. 9 Àlex Corretja in straight sets.
 In July he upset world No. 5 Pat Rafter 6–4, 6–3 in Los Angeles.

 In March he beat world # 22 Thomas Muster, 6–4, 7–5 in Scottsdale, and in August he upset world # 7 Todd Martin, 6–4, 6–4 in Cincinnati.
 In June 2000 he beat world No.27 Fabrice Santoro in London, 4–6, 6–4, 6–0.
 In July he upset world # 19 Mark Philippoussis 3–6, 7–6 (7–5), 7–6 (7–3).
 In 2001, he and partner Scott Humphries got to the semifinals of the Australian Open.
 At the US Open, 5' 9" Michal Tabara was fined $1,000 for unsportsmanlike behavior for spitting at Gimelstob after their match.
 Tabara felt Gimelstob had taken an excessive number of time outs for injuries.
 "Unless he grows about another foot by the time I get back to the locker room", the 6' 5" Gimelstob said, "he's in trouble."